 SW 622.
 Multicultural Practice in Communities and Organizations.3 Credits.

-This advanced elective course is designed to provide students with an understanding of multicultural practice in organizational and community settings.
-The course will examine concepts and techniques of multicultural practice; will consider and evaluate relevant strategies and tactics that promote multiculturalism, including community capacity building, empowerment processes, intercultural communication, diversity training, and cross-cultural supervision, and apply them to both community organizing and community-based agency practice settings
+This advanced elective course provides students with an understanding of multicultural practice in organizational and community settings.
+Students examine concepts and techniques of multicultural practice; consider and evaluate relevant strategies and tactics that promote multiculturalism, including community capacity building, empowerment processes, intercultural communication, diversity training and cross-cultural supervision, and apply them to both community organizing and community-based agency practice settings.

 SW 623.
 Child and Family Social Services Policy.3 Credits.